Rasheedat-Olaiya/Adenike_portfolio/README.md

 ### Data Cleaning and Preparation

-In the initial data preparation phase, we performed the following tasks:
+In the initial data preparation phase, I performed the following tasks:
 1. Data Loading and Inspection,
 2. Removing duplicaties and null values,
 3. Data cleaning and formatting.